Cruising Boston Harbor Since 1926

 In the 1980s, their leadership was instrumental in BHC securing a contract with the Massachusetts Bay Transit Authority to provide water transportation services between downtown Boston and Charlestown, a heavily traveled commuter route.
 This transformed BHC from a seasonal business to a year-round venture transporting more than 200,000 additional passengers each year.
 Since then, the MBTA has awarded 4 additional commuter ferry contracts to the company, the largest carrying 4,000 passengers per day.

-Today, the company continues to grow with Rick, Chris and great-granddaughter Alison Nolan as its managing partners.
-They’ve parlayed their 93 years of maritime operations and management into building a fleet that has operated successfully in Massachusetts Bay, New York, Rhode Island, The US Virgin Islands and Puerto Rico.
+Today, the company continues to grow with Rick, Chris and Matty’s great-granddaughter Alison Nolan (Rick’s daughter/fourth generation) as its managing partners and Chris’ son Patrick as a Partner.
+They’ve parlayed their nearly 100 years of maritime operations and management into building a fleet that has operated successfully in Massachusetts Bay, New York, Rhode Island, The US Virgin Islands and Puerto Rico.